dmitrizzle/chat-bubble/README.md

 # 💬 chat-bubble
-> Super-simple JS framework for creating chat bot interfaces.
+> Simple chatbot UI for the Web with JSON scripting.

 ![Screenshot](screenshot.gif?raw=true)